Shakespeare Festival Conference

 Grand Valley State University, Grand Rapids and Allendale, Michigan

 Grand Valley Shakespeare Festival, Michigan’s oldest continuous-running Shakespeare Festival, invites proposals for papers (15-20 minute presentations), panels, and workshops (75 minutes long) on Shakespeare Pedagogy and Performance.
 We are especially interested in issues that affect the teaching, production, or performance of Shakespeare and early modern drama for secondary or college students.
-We are seeking proposals from Shakespeare Festival Education Directors, English, Theatre, and Interdisciplinary Professors, Secondary Education Teachers, and Graduate Students specializing in Shakespeare, Theatre, dramaturgy, or the early modern period.
+Possible topics could include: use of performance in the classroom, dramaturgical research and close readings, discussion of particular production or performance, etc. We are seeking proposals from Shakespeare Festival Education Directors, English, Theatre, and Interdisciplinary Professors, Secondary Education Teachers, and Graduate Students specializing in Shakespeare, Theatre, dramaturgy, or the early modern period.
 Abstracts of approximately 250 words or panel/workshop proposals (including individual abstracts) must be submitted online at: gvsu.edu/shakesconference.

 Presenters should send questions about proposals to Professor Jo Miller at: firstname.lastname@example.org.